theholy7/theholy7.github.io/index.md

 (`X in ['miner', 'engineer', 'scientist']`).

-Portuguese, born in 1991, and with a lot of passion for trave, food, and learning.
+Portuguese, born in 1991, and with a lot of passion for travel, food, and learning.

 Enjoy,